wmarrujo/evidence-based-scheduler/README.md

 ORDINAL is a value of "weekday", "weekend", "day", "monday", "tuesday", "wednesday", "thursday", "friday", "saturday" or "sunday"
 ```

-### Velocities
+### Accuracies

-The historical velocities per resource.
-Effectively the resource's accuracy at predicting.
+The historical accuracies per resource.

-If there are not enough historical velocities (more than 10) to give an effective distribution, it will add these example probabilities (in this order) up to 10:
+If there are not enough historical accuracies (more than 10) to give an effective distribution, it will add these example probabilities (in this order) up to 10:

 `1.0, 1.1, 0.9, 1.0, 1.2, 0.8, 1.0, 1.1, 0.9, 1.0`

+`accuracy = actual / prediction`

 ### Snapshots